ktechhydle/Slik/README.md

 <img src="resources\icons\logos\slik_icon.svg" width="125">

 # Slik
-Python and Rust combined just work _good_.
-You get speed with simplicity, so why not use the IDE built for it?
+Originally started as a personal project, Slik _is_ the IDE for MP Software developers.

 <img src="resources/screenshots/startup.png">

 ## Overview
-Slik is the IDE for Rust and Python devs alike.
+Slik is based on three key points:

+1. Fully Automatic:
+> Slik will detect virtual environments, main entrypoints, and index file system changes.

+2. Optimized And Quick
+> Slik uses a GUI implemented in PyQt, with a Rust backend handling the majority of IDE related tasks.

+3. Hidden Until You Need It
+> Slik's user interface is task specific, with dialogs being activated by key strokes _(try `Ctrl+Q` to see the file browser!)_

 - **Creative UI** Slik's user interface is task specific, with all dialogs being activated by key strokes.
 This means code focus without the distraction of multiple widgets and windows.
-- **Built-In Support** Slik doesn't need an extension to run Python or Rust, it's built in!
+- **Auto Runner** Slik will automatically detect a main entrypoint and run code from there.
 - **No IDE directory** Slik doesn't need ".vscode" like directories for IDE specific features.
-This frees up project space and keeps your codebase clean.

 ## Free And Open Source
 Slik is 100% free with no drawbacks or limitations.
 There is no "premium" version; you get the latest and greatest,